-Dr. Tisdale and his colleagues recently completed early trials of a modified transplant strategy in adult patients with SCD.
+Dr. Tisdale and his colleagues recently completed a modified bone marrow transplant strategy for the first time in adult patients with sickle cell disease.
 In a recent study, they demonstrated that they could transplant bone marrow cells from HLA-matched sibling donors without needing to completely destroy the patient’s immune system.
 This “mixed chimerism” appears to persist without the need for the ongoing immunosuppression that other types of transplants require.
 The important innovation in the protocol was the short-term destruction of the patient’s T-lymphocytes through a depleting antibody, followed by their regrowth under the influence of the mTOR inhibitor rapamycin.
 The next phase of this work is to extend the concept with alternative strategies to include donors who are not perfectly matched (thereby including a half-matched sibling, parent, or child).

 Dr. Tisdale and his colleagues also have an ongoing research agenda to find a gene therapy strategy for SCD.
-This project is in an earlier phase of development.
 After extracting and isolating precursor CD34+ cells from patients, they use viral transduction to insert a correct copy of the β-globin gene before returning the cells to the patient’s bone marrow.
-The laboratory has focused on optimizing the conditions for viral transfection, including selecting and modifying viral strains for study in animal models, optimizing growth conditions for transduced hematopoietic cells, and designing gene vectors to ensure appropriate placement and expression of the inserted gene.
+The laboratory has focused on optimizing the conditions for viral transduction, including selecting and modifying viral strains for study in animal models, optimizing growth conditions for transduced hematopoietic cells, and designing gene vectors to ensure appropriate placement and expression of the inserted gene.

 John Tisdale graduated from the College of Charleston in South Carolina with a B.A. in chemistry in 1986.
 He then earned his M.D. from the Medical University of South Carolina in 1990.
 He did his internship and residency at Vanderbilt University School of Medicine and was Chief Resident at the Nashville Veterans Administration Medical Center from 1993 to 1994.
 He joined the NHLBI in 1994, where he has been a hematology fellow, senior staff fellow, and Clinical Investigator.
 He joined the Molecular and Clinical Hematology Branch of the National Institute of Diabetes and Digestive and Kidney Diseases in 1998 as a tenure track Investigator and was tenured in 2007.
 In 2011 the College of Charleston recognized Dr. Tisdale with the Alumni of the Year Award and the Pre-Medical Society’s Outstanding Service Award in Medicine.
 He was recently elected to the American Society for Clinical Investigation and is a member of the American Society of Hematology.
-Dr. Tisdale has authored or coauthored more than 115 papers and is on the editorial boards of Stem Cells and Experimental Hematology, is the hematology section editor of Drug Discovery Today: Disease Mechanisms, and is a guest editor of Current Opinion in Molecular Therapeutics.
+Dr. Tisdale has authored or coauthored more than 140 papers.